amortaza/go-bellina-tutorials/tutorial-04-KeyPress/README.md

 This is too high-level for Bellina.
 The above activities have to be coordinated by a *Keyboard Focus Plugin* which can be customized for various needs.

-Instead Bellina fires events that can be registered for by one or more nodes.
+Instead Bellina fires events that can be registered for by one or more callbacks.

 Lets try that below.